 In the senior year, each A.B. student and most B.S.E. students complete a senior thesis or a substantial independent research project.
 The thesis gives students the opportunity to pursue original scholarship on topics of their own choice under the guidance of faculty advisers.

-A student is permitted to audit one or more courses in any term.
+A student is permitted to audit a single course in any term.
 Prior to enrolling in a course on an audit basis, a student should discuss with the course professor the requirements for receiving audit credit.
 This typically involves writing a course paper or successfully completing the final examination, but requirements vary from course to course.
 If the requirements are satisfied, the course will appear on the transcript with the grade of "Audit."
 If a student fails to meet the audit credit requirements, the course is automatically dropped from the student's academic record.
 Courses completed in this way may not be included in the basic departmental program of study, may not be used to satisfy University distribution requirements, and do not count toward the number of courses required for graduation, for advancement to the next year of study, or for the minimum number of courses needed in a term.

 Undergraduates of high academic standing are encouraged to enroll in graduate courses that are well suited to their programs of study.
-A student wishing to enroll in a graduate course should obtain approval from the instructor of the course, as well as from the appropriate departmental representative and dean.
+A student wishing to enroll in a graduate course should obtain approval from the instructor of the course, as well as from the appropriate departmental representative and residential college dean.
 Undergraduates must submit written graded work for graduate courses, and all assignments must be completed by dean's date unless prior approval for an extension is granted by a residential college dean.
 Graduate courses do not satisfy undergraduate distribution area requirements.

-Study Abroad Program enables qualified students to spend either one term or a full academic year abroad for Princeton credit.
+The Study Abroad Program enables qualified students to spend either one term or a full academic year abroad for Princeton credit.
 The program is open to spring-term sophomores, juniors in either or both terms, and fall-term seniors.
 Students may also petition to study abroad in the fall of sophomore year, but need to have a compelling reason and faculty support to do so.
 Students pursue their academic interests and enhance their understanding of another culture by attending an approved study abroad program or by enrolling in an approved foreign university.
 To qualify, an applicant must meet the minimum grade requirement established by the Faculty Committee on Examinations and Standing, normally a grade point average of 3.00 for the fall and spring terms of the academic year prior to studying abroad, and present evidence of competence in a foreign language when applying to most programs in non-English-speaking countries.
 Approval to study abroad may be withheld because of an unsatisfactory University disciplinary record.
 Students on financial aid at Princeton will continue to receive aid while participating in the Study Abroad Program.